asg1612/ansible-role-docker/README.md

 Role Docker
 =========

-This role is for Docker system.
-Testing based on geerlingguy (https://github.com/geerlingguy)
+This role is for install Docker system.
+Testing with molecule

 Requirements
 ------------